DaveBartsch/backend-trivia-game/README.md

 - Install Express in that folder by typing into the Command Line: npm i express
 - Start the server by typing into the Command Line: node server.js
 - In a browser, visit http://localhost:3000/
-- Follow the instructions in the browswer
+- Follow the instructions in the browser